michelle1818/python-three-card-poker/README.md

 # Three Card Poker Game
-A simplified version of the Three Card Poker game written in Python
+A simplified version of the Three Card Poker game written in Python.
+This implementation relies on Python language features including object-oriented programming, mutable compound data types (such as lists and dictionaries), and moderately complex control flows to support various parts of the game logic.

 ## Card.py